ExtraHorizon/javascript-sdk/README.md

 The data returned from the backend is mapped using interceptors:

-- timestamps will be of type Date
+- Timestamps will be of type Date
-- keys will be camelCased
+- Keys in objects will be camelCased
 - `records_affected` will be replaced by `affected_records`

 ## Raw queries